|

 assault felt like.
 Typically, a Guard always shielded him, even

-if passively, but since nobody wished him harm, the Director let him
+if passively, but since nobody wished harm upon the shell's top-ranked

 walk the last mile unshielded.
-After all, he was
+He was, after all, 'officially'

 14.